john-science/john-science.github.io/_drafts/2018-10-23-mutual-funds-intro.md

 ![types of funds](/assets/images/invest/mutual_funds_types.png)

-For a quick intro to different types of funds checkout THIS TODO.
+For a quick intro to different types of funds checkout <<THIS TODO>>.

 ## Resources